• Skip to primary navigation

 Wrap it loosely with plastic wrap and set the cake aside to let it ‘settle’.
 That just means setting it to the side either overnight or at least for several hours to let the layers calm down and let it squish out any extra buttercream.

 You want everything settling now…before you go stacking the cake tiers.
-If it settles afterwards, you get problems with sagging fondant, or buttercream blowouts or ridges.
+If it settles afterward, you get problems with sagging fondant, or buttercream blowouts or ridges.

 I won’t go into too much more detail on my method here, but if you’d like to know more details about that, you can check out my post: Should I Refrigerate My Cake Before Decorating?

-Alright, so go ahead and fill your other cake tier, crumb coat it and set both your cake tiers aside to settle over night or for a couple hours.
+Alright, so go ahead and fill your other cake tier, crumb coat it, and set both your cake tiers aside to settle overnight or for a couple of hours.
 (I used an 8″ cake tier for the bottom and a 6″ cake tier for the top.)

 Now, once everything’s settled, you can then cover it in whatever you choose.
 You could go with buttercream, buttercream with fondant, ganache, ganache and fondant, swiss meringue buttercream…the choices are varied.